cseanburns/systems-librarianship/src/3a-searching-with-grep.md

 macOS, Proprietary, 2001
 ```

-Or four letter numbers, which highlights the years:
+Or four-digit numbers, which highlights the years:

 **Command:**